Calls for 70% tax increase on tobacco

 He said: “The Nigerian government said it started implementing the SDGs almost instantaneously, following the adoption of the 2030 Agenda at the 70th session of the United Nations General Assembly in 2015, by creating institutional frameworks at the national and sub-national levels to support active implementation.

 He also explained how the report was conducted, “To arrive at factual conclusions, the NTCA conducted the survey through a structured online questionnaire administered online and in hard copies.
 The responses were gathered and qualitatively assessed for accuracy.
-It identifies gaps to achieving SDGs as it relates to Tobacco control and the recommendations provides stakeholders the much-needed facts for advocacies, campaigns, and programming, as well as guide decision makers.
+It identifies gaps in achieving SDGs as it relates to Tobacco control and the recommendations provide stakeholders the much-needed facts for advocacies, campaigns, and programming, as well as guide decision-makers.

 In the processes, leading to our findings, critical stakeholders who played crucial roles include the Nigeria Youth SDGs Network which has been working closely with the NTCA.
 NTCA is also grateful for the support received from the Framework Convention Alliance (FCA) and the Norwegian Cancer Society (NCS).

-He expressing optimism about recommendations about the report he said, “We are confident that the findings will provoke thoughts and create the much needed avenue to make informed decisions, advocacy visits and engagement with stakeholders.
+He expressed optimism about recommendations about the report he said, “We are confident that the findings will provoke thoughts and create the much-needed avenue to make informed decisions, advocacy visits, and engagement with stakeholders.

 Some of the recommendations include, sustain public enlightenment on the sustainable development goals and the benefits therein; Increase and sustain funding as a show of commitment and seriousness; Increase the taxes of tobacco to 70 per cent of retail prices in line with the Framework Convention on Tobacco Control FCTC recommendation; Tax should be earmarked for SDGs goal3.